Storytelling and data visualisation in reporting

 You may have your evidence – your facts and figures – but how do you put it across in a way that connects with your audience?
 Or you may still be at the start of your research – what approach should you take to understand the impact you have made?
 It’s not just about facts and figures.
 It is both your story and the story of those with whom you work.

-We run the workshops on consecutive days so, if you attend both, you will be fully equipped with the tools, confidence and energy to communicate the difference that your organisation makes through stories, charts, infographics and more.
+If you attend both workshops, you will be fully equipped with the tools, confidence and energy to communicate the difference that your organisation makes through stories, charts, infographics and more.